Table of Contents

 The believers are to show their good faith by their good works (James 2:15–16).
 They are to be especially kind to the needy not just those that can repay them back (Luke 14:13–14).
 Jesus taught that His children who are recipients of His kindness, be likewise merciful to the needy and homeless (Matthew 10:8; Matthew 5:42).

-God’s Blessings for the Givers
+God’s Blessings to the Givers

-What we contribute to the well-being of needy and homeless reacts to our own good.
+What we contribute to the well-being of needy and homeless gets rewarded.
 The Lord promised, “Then your light shall break forth like the morning, your healing shall spring forth speedily, and your righteousness shall go before you; the glory of the Lord shall be your rear guard.
 Then you shall call, and the Lord will answer; you shall cry, and He will say, ‘Here I am.’
 If you extend your soul to the hungry and satisfy the afflicted soul, then your light shall dawn in the darkness, and your darkness shall be as the noonday.
 The Lord will guide you continually, and satisfy your soul in drought, and strengthen your bones; you shall be like a watered garden, and like a spring of water, whose waters do not fail” (Isaiah 58:8,10,11).

-The Lord also promised, “He who gives to the poor will not lack, but he who hides his eyes will have many curses” (Proverbs 28:27).
+The Lord also stressed that, “He who gives to the poor will not lack, but he who hides his eyes will have many curses” (Proverbs 28:27).
 Thus, wise giving to those in need and who are homeless will not impoverish the giver (Proverbs 11:24–26).
 The promises of God are conditional upon obedience.
 As we walk in God’s path, we can be sure of His protecting presence.
 “The generous soul will be made rich, And he who waters will also be watered himself” (Proverbs 11:25).

 In His service,